vishwasbabu/ProvisioningFineractCN/README.md

 ```

-#### First sign-in in fims-web-app
+### Sign-in using fims-web-app

-Requirement: all the requests from postman were successfully sent.
+Requirement: Fineract-CN has been successfully provisioned by following the instructions in the previous sections
 User ```mifos``` is created in the the last two requests (user creation and role assignment) in the postman request-list.
-This user has admin rights and is able to manage offices, accounts, customers and thier deposits.
+This user has admin rights and is able to manage offices,customers and thier deposits.

 Navigate to localhost:4200 in your browser and enter the credentials of the user you want to sign in with.